Willamette University: History

 The name of the institution was changed to "Wallamet University" in 1852.
 The following year, the Oregon Territorial Legislature granted a charter to the university.
 The first graduate was Emily J. York, who received a degree as Mistress of English Literature in 1859.
 In 1866, the university established the first school of medicine in the Pacific Northwest.
 The current spelling of the university was adopted in 1870.
 In 1883, the university established the first law school in the Pacific Northwest during the presidency of Thomas Van Scoy.
 The school of medicine then merged with the University of Oregon in 1913 and is now Oregon Health and Science University.

-In December 1941, the institution's football team traveled to Hawaii to play the University of Hawaii.
+In December 1941, the institution's football team traveled to Hawaii to play the University of Hawaiʻi.
 Many students accompanied the team by passenger ship to Oahu.
 The game was played on December 6.
-The following day, many of the Willamette students witnessed the bombing of Pearl Harbor from their hotels on Waikiki Beach.
+The following day, many of the Willamette students witnessed the attack on Pearl Harbor from their hotels on Waikiki Beach.
 Their return trip was delayed by many weeks, and some of the students returned to Oregon by helping on ships transporting the wounded to the mainland.
 Many of the team members stayed with football players from Punahou School.

 During World War II, Willamette was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.
 Lausanne Hall, previously a women's residence, served as a "ship" for trainees between 1943 and 1945.

 In 1965, Willamette and the Tokyo International University entered a sister-college relationship.
 The Tokyo International University in America, on Willamette University's campus, was completed in 1989.

 Elizabeth Heaston, of the class of 1999, became the first female to play in a collegiate football game in 1997.
 In 2013, the Willamette community broke the world record for largest game of Red Light/Green Light with 1,060 players, and reclaimed the record in August, 2015, with 1,203 players.

+In September 2020, Willamette announced that it would merge with the Pacific Northwest College of Art.
+It finalized the merger on June 30, 2021.